openshift-eng/vsphere-capacity-manager/doc/doc.md

 See https://github.com/openshift-splat-team/vsphere-capacity-manager/blob/main/pkg/apis/vspherecapacitymanager.splat.io/v1/network_types.go for a  comprehensive description of fields, labels, and annotations.

+### Network Types

+By default, networks are deemed to be single tenant. `single-tenant` networks do not share their VLAN with any other jobs or clusters.
+Some jobs require sole use of the VLAN they back and as such are single tenant.

+`multi-tenant` networks are networks which are shared with other clusters and jobs.
+It is possible(and likely) that multiple clusters will be on the same VLAN concurrently.
+Jobs are opted in if they can safely run alongside other jobs in the same VLAN.

+`nested-multi-tenant` networks are configured with MAC address learning enabled.
+This is required for ESXi hosts to get an IP address.
+Aside from this, they are identical to `multi-tenant` networks.

 ## Leases

 __NOTE: Generally, jobs won't need to introspect leases since `platform.json` and `platform.yaml` already condense the content of lease(s) in to a format that is required for a successful installation.__